 Avoid hiring friends or family

-Many start up legal practices begin with friends or family, but as the business grows you need to look further afield.
+Many start-up legal practices begin with friends or family, but as the business grows you need to look further afield.
 Begin by drafting a job specification including the competencies that you are looking for.
 Job boards will attract actively searching candidates so be aware that they are likely to be interviewing at various places, so you must be clear on why your firm is different.
 Specialist agency fees are more expensive but you should receive CV’s that meet your criteria without having to sift through scores of CV’s saving you time.
 Engaging with your practice association is a fantastic way of building your brand and attracting direct applicants which is usually free of charge.

 It’s OK to talk about money

 There’s an unwritten rule that you shouldn’t talk about money in the 1st interview, but it’s better to assess early whether you can meet the candidates’ expectations.
 You need to find out how much they currently earn including all benefits and bonuses.
 You must also ask what salary they are looking for.
 Transparency builds trust, so feel free to mention what you have in mind for the position.
 Before doing so however make sure you have done your research on market rates.
-Glassdoor.com is great site to get guides plus specialist recruiters often publish salary surveys.
-If you have a have a salary range, be sure to compare the candidates’ skills and experience between the lower and upper amounts.
+Glassdoor.com is a great site to get guides plus specialist recruiters often publish salary surveys.
+If you have a salary range, be sure to compare the candidates’ skills and experience between the lower and upper amounts.

 Go through your offer letter with them

-After conducting all interviews you have found the right person and want them to join your organisation.
+After conducting all interviews you have found the right person and want them to join your organLsation.
 It’s very possible that they have been interviewing at other places and may even have offers on the table so you need to stand out from the competition.
 A sure way of doing so is to give them a call before emailing or posting the offer letter.
 The conversation will give you the opportunity to go through your offer including all benefits, plus an overview of their 1st 3 months and how they will develop with your firm.
 It will give you the opportunity to answer any questions or concerns they might have and it’s another opportunity to keep building trust.

 Make their 1st week exceptional

-A study conducted by CV library confirmed that 1 in 5 people leave their job within their probationary period, so after tough interviews and testing you want your newly appointed employee to commit for the long term.
-A well planned on-boarding process is what’s required for them to settle in and flourish.
+A study conducted by CV-Library confirmed that 1 in 5 people leave their job within their probationary period, so after tough interviews and testing, you want your newly appointed employee to commit for the long term.
+A well-planned onboarding process is what’s required for them to settle in and flourish.
 Be prepared for them on their first day and begin with an unexpected welcoming gift.
 Ensure desk space and IT logins have been organised.
 Introduce them to staff, and induct them on systems and processes.
-As the week develops check in on their progress, take them out for a coffee or lunch and listen to any concerns they may have.
+As the week develops check in on their progress, take them out for a coffee or lunch, and listen to any concerns they may have.
 As your business grows you may not have time to induct everyone, but it’s important that your values and objectives are communicated by managers so all staff understands how significant they are to the team.

 Making the decision to hire new staff should be an exciting time for your company but there are many pitfalls that you must avoid.
-Planning your course of action from job specification through to on-boarding will ensure a smooth, inexpensive process.
+Planning your course of action from job specification through to onboarding will ensure a smooth, inexpensive process.

 Did you find this blog post helpful?
 If so, whom could you share it with?ere...